Resource Allocation - who gets what

 Resource allocation is all about who gets what share of the pie.
 In nature, it tends to be whoever is the biggest and strongest, gets the most of whatever is going.
 Works in the jungle, but not so well in modern society.

 There was a sad attempt at writing a resource allocation policy by a previous iteration of Fisheries Qld, that never saw the light of day unfortunately.
-So little has changed in this regard, especially in our inshore fishery where it's still open slather and go and catch as many fish as you can if you're a commercial netter.
+So little has changed in this regard, especially in our inshore fishery where it remained largely open slather until the current UNESCO driven buyout came about.

 We're told not to use four letters words as kids, but surely "FAIR" wasn't one of them?